Cartesian double theories: A double-categorical framework for categorical doctrines: Cartesian equipments

 \begin{lemma}[Closure properties of restrictions] Restriction cells in a double category $\dbl{D}$ (possibly, but not necessarily, an equipment) satisfy the following closure properties. \begin{enumerate}[(i),noitemsep] \item Isomorphisms: all isomorphisms in $\dbl{D}_1$ are restriction cells. \item Internal composites: restriction cells are closed under composition in $\dbl{D}_1$. \item External composites of companions and conjoints: for any $x \xto{f} y \xto{g} z$ in $\dbl{D}$, cells of the form below are restrictions.

-\item General restrictions via companions and conjoints: external composites of the form \eqref{eq:restrictions-via-companions-conjoints} are restriction cells. \item When $\dbl{D}$ is a precartesian double category, restriction cells are closed under finite products. \end{enumerate} \end{lemma} \begin{proof}[Sketch of proof] Statements (i) and (ii) are general facts about cartesian morphisms with respect to a functor \cite[Proposition 9.1.4]{johnson2021}, applied to the functor $\langle s,t \rangle: \dbl{D}_1 \to \dbl{D}_0 \times \dbl{D}_0$.
-Statement (iii) is a straightforward verification and (iv) is proved in the course of \cite[Theorem 4.1]{shulman2008}.
+\item General restrictions via companions and conjoints: external composites of the form \eqref{eq:restrictions-via-companions-conjoints} are restriction cells. \item When $\dbl{D}$ is a precartesian double category, restriction cells are closed under finite products. \end{enumerate} \end{lemma} \begin{proof} Statements (i) and (ii) are general facts about cartesian morphisms with respect to a functor \cite[Proposition 9.1.4]{johnson2021}, applied to the functor $\langle s,t \rangle: \dbl{D}_1 \to \dbl{D}_0 \times \dbl{D}_0$.
+Statement (iii) is \cite[Lemma 3.13]{shulman2010} and (iv) is proved in the course of \cite[Theorem 4.1]{shulman2008}.
 Statement (v) is a general fact about cartesian morphisms with respect to a cartesian functor; alternatively, under the assumption that $\dbl{D}$ is a precartesian equipment, it is \cite[Lemma 4.3.1]{aleiferi2018}. \end{proof}